Cloudxtreme/DDPS-fastnetmon/src/README.md

 # Source for fastnetmon notification script

+TODO: also fix this

+We have shifted from Debian to FreeBSD, making the notification script is done with

+        bash mk-freebsd.sh

+The `Makefile` is not used.

 The _fastnetmon notification script_ is written in Perl and requires some Perl modules which may be installed as Debian packages.